JusticeEli/shop-manager-api/README.md

 # shop manager api
-actix-web backend used to communicate with solana network
+Rest API used to communicate with solana blockchain network.

 The [frontend](https://github.com/JusticeEli/ShopManagement/tree/branch_1#readme) communicating with this Rest api is a Native android application written using `Java` and `Kotlin`.

-This backend exposes functionality to help communicate with a [solana program](https://github.com/JusticeEli/shop-manager#readme) in the network
+This backend exposes business logic to help communicate with a [solana smart contract](https://github.com/JusticeEli/shop-manager#readme).

+## Tech Stack
+- Rust
+- actix_web framework

 ## Build
 ```bash